Let's Talk

-Let's Talk is a program that provides easy access to informal consultations with counselors from The Personal Growth and Counseling Center.
-There is no appointment or fee necessary.
-Let’s Talk is a place where you can talk about concerns, explore solutions, and identify resources.
-Counselors are there to listen and provide support.
+Let's Talk is a program that provides access to informal consultations with counselors from the Personal Growth and Counseling Center.
+Students can talk about concerns, problem solve, and identify resources.
+Counselors are there to listen and provide confidential support.
+Support is provided in individual and group formats.
 No topic is off limits, but common concerns include:

 - Stress